-All animals or groups of animals on the Domestic Animals list below may be possessed, propagated, maintained, imported, bought, sold, or otherwise disposed of without the need for a MassWildlife permit or license (321 CMR 9.02).
-If a specific animal is on the list, it is classified as a domestic species and is not regulated by DFW.
-If an animal is not on the Domestic Animal List, it is legally classified as a wild species regulated by DFW.
+All animals or groups of animals below may be possessed, propagated, maintained, imported, bought, sold, or otherwise disposed of without the need for a MassWildlife permit or license (321 CMR 9.02).
+MassWildlife does not regulate these animals.
 However, in some instances, persons may need to comply with certain local or state laws regarding dog licenses M.G.L.
 Ch.
-140, § 137 or municipal agriculture or zoning bylaws, or with requirements of the Massachusetts Department of Food & Agriculture pertaining to livestock and farm animals.
-Contact the Division if you have any questions about the following lists of domestic animals.
+140, § 137 or municipal agriculture or zoning bylaws, or with requirements of the Massachusetts Department of Food & Agriculture pertaining to companion pets, as well as livestock and farm animals.
+Contact MassWildlife if you have any questions about the following lists of domestic animals.

 - Domestic geese, ducks and muscovy

 - Captive-reared Mallards acquired and properly marked in accordance with the provisions of the Code of Federal Regulations;